i077/CAS/README.md

-# Implementation of a Computer Algebra System (CAS).
+# Attempt at an implementation of a Computer Algebra System (CAS).

 Rather than evaluate expressions numerically as a non-CAS calculator would, a CAS interprets and evaluates expressions symbolically.
 This allows the software to